Draggie306/CheatSheets/A level/md/Geography.md

 This till accumulates in a depression in a retreating glacier, and as the surrounding ice melts this build up of material in this hole (or **moulin**) is deposited on the land surface.

-Delta kame terraces are often located on the side of a glacial valley, having been meltwater streams running between the glacier and valley sides.
+Delta kames are often located on the side of a glacial valley, having been meltwater streams running between the glacier and valley sides.
 These are stratified (layered) deposits of subglacial meltwater streams glowing between the ice and the valley walls.
 Distinguished by their 'long, flat benches with many pits on the surface made by kettles', they gradually slope to the lee side (downvalley) and, like eskers, have similar gradients to the ice surface above it.

 Kame deltas are formed by supraglacial streams transporting sediment loads into glacial lakes.
 In the process of doing this, sediment is deposited on the top of this ice and into crevasses, filling them with debris.
 As this ice then melts, the material then collapses onto the bedrock surface.

+Delta kames may also form when englacial streams losing energy as they move to the base of the glacier, increasing friction.

 ![](https://www.coolgeography.co.uk/A-level/AQA/Year%2012/Cold%20environs/Fluvioglacial/Fluvioglacial%20during.jpg)
 ![](https://www.coolgeography.co.uk/A-level/AQA/Year%2012/Cold%20environs/Fluvioglacial/Fluvioglacial%20post.jpg)

 As climate change increases temperature levels, more meltwater is present, which transports and deposits sediment.
 This will result in a larger amount of all types of kame being more likely to form.

  - - -